10 Regression

 In rtemis, the last column is the outcome variable.

-We optionally convert the dataset to a data.table:
+We optionally convert the dataset to a data.table and inspect it:

 dat <- as.data.table(dat)